IgnaciodeNuevo/IgnaciodeNuevo.github.io/_posts/2016-05-03-on-being-overwhelmed.md

 Am I going to start using CSS variables or Grid today?
 No way!
 I am going to keep reading, listening podcasts, reading new blog posts and watching conference videos and tutorials.
 I like to play with new things like Grid but we need to stop yelling about the new _hot topics_ right now and let browsers implement whatever it comes.

-Now it is time to use flexbox for example, it is a CSS Module <a class="link link--special" href="https://www.w3.org/TR/css-flexbox-1/" target="_blank" rel="noopener">W3C Candidate Recommendation</a>.
+Now it is time to use flexbox for example, it is a CSS Module <a class="link link--special" href="https://www.w3.org/TR/css-flexbox-1/" target="_blank" rel="noopener noreferrer">W3C Candidate Recommendation</a>.
 I hope Google will launch Angular 2.0 in 2016 Google I/O. Wait for the community to test and embrace it.

 Same goes for PostCSS – Should you use it today?
 Probably not.
 But you should read and play with it.